Santa Ana Nopalucan: Pre-Hispanic

-The history of the first settlers of what today is the municipality of Santa Ana Nopalucan goes back to the Olmec culture - Xicalanca, the region of Nopalucan was step by step forced towards the territory of Cacaxtla and Xochitécatl.
+The history of the first settlers of what today is the municipality of Santa Ana Nopalucan goes back to the Olmeca-Xicallanca culture, the region of Nopalucan was step by step forced towards the territory of Cacaxtla and Xochitécatl.
 In its region there was cultivated the cacaxtli, a plant that gave birth to the name of the ceremonial center that was built there.

 This valley was of great importance when the old Tlaxcaltecas were besieged by the Aztecs and were forced to dispense with the use of salt on their food, which at that time was a marine condiment.
 It was replaced by "Tequezquite", which was a mineral salt that was collected in Nopalucan and El Carmen Tequexquitla.
 In these same locations were the main suppliers of the tule or reed mats that were used by the inhabitants to sleep.
 Similarly, the inhabitants of Nopalucan along with those of Saint Vincent Xiloxochitla, were the main suppliers and transporters of the materials, which were also used for sleep.
 The tule or junco or reed was extracted from the trenches or canals built to separate the waters of the "Lagunillas" (marshes) and was an important source of trade in the pre-Cortesian artisan markets of the time.
 It brought great benefits for the inhabitants of Nopalucan.